-The list of activities is impressive, too: head out on leopard safaris through the humpback landscape of the Aravalli Hills; dine in a 16th-century stepwell as a saffron-swathed sitar player serenades you; or take a sunrise walk up to the dominant landmark of Rawla Narlai – Elephant Hill.
-A white-robed local guide, many of whom are employed at the hotel, leads you up the granite mound, via a number of steps.
-But the views are worthwhile, accompanied by spiced chai and sweet biscuits, beside the elephant statue that gives the hill its name.
+The list of activities is impressive: leopard safaris through the humpback Aravalli Hills; dinners in a 16th-century stepwell serenaded by a saffron-swathed sitar player; sunrise hikes up to Elephant Hill… A white-robed local guide from the village leads you up the granite mound, accompanied by spiced chai and sweet biscuits for impressive views from beneath the elephant statue that gives the hill its name.

 JODHPUR & THE THAR DESERT

 And so to the final leg, centred around Jodhpur – the Blue City.
 First, to Rohet Garh, a romantic haveli, home to the thakur (lord) of Jodhpur, that’s especially atmospheric at night, as guests gather for gin and tonics on the lawn and musicians play.

 Thakur Siddharth Singh is a celebrated horseman, who still rides every day, and his stable of native Marwari horses are a draw for equestrians.
 In cooler months, the hotel offers multi-day trails, camping out at night.
 In higher temperatures, saddle up for an early-morning gallop along sandy tracks, past grazing antelopes and rural villages.